 - Ensure you have followed the self-isolation guidance if you have been asked to do so by your consultant or care team

 - Wear a face covering (face coverings can be any fabric, such as a scarf or bandana, and should cover the mouth and nose.
 Find out How to make a cloth face covering on the Public Health England website.

 - Avoid public transport, and wear a face covering while travelling, whether you use hospital transport, a family car or a taxi

 - Use hand sanitiser or wash your hands when you arrive at the hospital

-You will be asked to complete a checklist every time before visit the hospital, whether for an assessment, test or on the day of your procedure.
+You will be asked to complete a checklist every time before visit the hospital, whether for a face-to-face assessment, test or on the day of your procedure.

 Your first assessment for your procedure or surgery will be either a telephone or video call with your consultant or care team.

-If you are coming to hospital for a procedure or surgery, we ask that you take extra care in the two weeks before your procedure or surgery.
+If you are coming to hospital for a procedure or surgery, we ask that you take extra care in the ten days before your procedure or surgery.
 Please follow physical distancing rules (keep a two-metre distance from others), wear a face covering and practise good hand hygiene (wash your hands regularly and for at least 20 seconds each time).